 Around 25.5% of men and 15.6 % of women in America are sexually connected with someone other than their spouse.

-Cheating Statistics By Race
+Cheating Statistics by Race

 Cheating Before Marriage

 According to a poll conducted by the National Institute of Health and Family Welfare, 17% of cohabiting males and 37.2% of dating men engage in sexual infidelity, compared to 8% of cohabiting women and 16.8% in dating relationships.
-Now, these cheating in relationships statistics indicate the gap between unmarried males and females.
+Now, these statistics indicate the gap between unmarried males and females.

 Religious people have been seen to cheat less than non-religious persons.
 It has been observed that people who regularly attend prayers are less inclined to cheat.
 It is believed that God assists people in choosing the correct path and keeps them away from being distracted.

-IQ And Cheating Rates
+IQ and Cheating Rates

-Cheating Statistics By Gender
+Cheating Statistics by Gender

-According to a poll conducted for stats on cheating spouses by the National Opinion Research Center at the University of Chicago, cheating cases are greater in males than in women, although there is currently a significant shift in gender trends.
+According to a poll conducted for stats on cheating spouses by the National Opinion Research Center at the University of Chicago, infidelity cases are greater in males than in women, although there is currently a significant shift in gender trends.
 Women in their 20s and 30s have cheated more than women in their 50s and 60s.
-Men, on the other hand, show an entirely different pattern of cheating.
+Men, on the other hand, show an entirely different pattern of behavior.

-Percentage Of Cheating In Marriage
+Percentage of Cheating in Marriage